 Most Affordable Neighborhoods in Long Beach, CA

-Some of the cheapest neighborhoods in Long Beach are Wrigley, Westside Long Beach, and Eastside Long Beach.
+Some of the cheapest neighborhoods in Long Beach are Craftsman Village Historic District, North Alamitos Beach, and Wrigley.
 These neighborhoods offer some of the lowest rent prices in Long Beach, making them ideal for renters on a budget.
-As of March 3, 2025, the average rent in Long Beach is $1,760, which is 0.6% higher than last year.
+As of September 14, 2025, the average rent in Long Beach is $1,798, which is 0.2% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Wrigley